sachinsinha1/UI-UX-Design/UX-Design Notes.md

 ### User
 Any person who uses a product
 ### End User
-The specific audiance a UX designer creates something for
+The specific audience a UX designer creates something for
 ### User Experience
 How a person, the user, feel about interacting with, or experiencing, a product
 ### Goals of a good user experience
-- Is the product easy to use ?
+- Is the product easy to use?
-- Is the product equitable ?
+- Is the product equitable?
-- Does the product delight the user ?
+- Does the product delight the user?
-- Does it solves the user's problem ?
+- Does it solves the user's problem?

 ## Prioritize the user

 ### Key frameworks in UX design

-### User Center Desing
+### User centered design
 Puts the users front & Center
 The user center design process have four steps -
 <br>